 Tolerance of those of different faiths and beliefs

-These values are taught explicitly through Personal, Social, Health and Economics (PSHE), Spiritual, Moral, Social & Cultural Education (SMSC) and Religious Education (RE).
+These values are taught explicitly through our Life Skills curriculum (PSHE), Spiritual, Moral, Social & Cultural Education (SMSC) and Religious Education (RE).
 We also teach British Values through planning and delivering a broad and balanced curriculum.

 Our school takes opportunities to endorse British Values through daily assemblies/collective acts of worship and whole school systems and structures such as electing and running a successful School Council.
 We also actively promote British Values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.
 Actively promoting British Values also means challenging pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.